How Biased are Your Features?: Computing Fairness Influence Functions with Global Sensitivity Analysis: : An Algorithm to Estimate Fairness Influence Functions

-While performing local regression, backfitting uses a smoothing operator~\citep{loader2012smoothing} over the set of samples (Line~\ref{alg_line:backfitting_step}).
-A smoothing operator, referred as $ \textsc{Smooth} $, allows us to learn a global representation of a component function by smoothly interpolating the local curves obtained by local regression~\citep{loader2012smoothing}.
+While performing local regression, backfitting uses a smoothing operator~\citep{loader2012smoothing} over the set of data points (Line~\ref{alg_line:backfitting_step}).
+A smoothing operator, referred as $ \textsc{Smooth} $, allows us to learn a global representation of a component function by smoothly interpolating $\tau + 2$ local points obtained by local regression~\citep{loader2012smoothing}.
 In this paper, we apply cubic spline smoothing~\cite{li2010global} to learn each component function.
-Cubic spline is a piecewise polynomial of degree $ 3 $ with $ C^2 $ continuity.
-Hence, up to the second derivatives of each piecewise term are zero at the endpoints of intervals.
-We refer to Appendix~\ref{sec:smoothing} for further details.
+Cubic spline is a piecewise polynomial of degree $ 3 $ with $ C^2 $ continuity interpolating local points in $ \tau $ intervals.
+Hence, the first and second derivatives of each piecewise term are zero at the endpoints of intervals.
+We refer to the extended \href{https://arxiv.org/pdf/2206.00667.pdf}{paper} for details of implementation.
+An ablation study demonstrating the impacts of the hyperparameters $\tau$ and $\lambda$ on the performance of {\framework} is added in the Appendix of the extended \href{https://arxiv.org/pdf/2206.00667.pdf}{paper}.